dvoaviarison/alexa-skill-quick-starter/README.md

   A node js project is automatically created for you.

 - You can open the project with you preferred IDE, and modify the skill as you like.
-I recommend vs-code as it is very light ang has gain an incredibly large trend due to the simplicity and extensibility it offers.
+I recommend vs-code as it is very light ang has gained an incredibly large trend due to the simplicity and extensibility it offers.

 ## Deploy your first skill